yuyinitos/easy-authenticator/README.md

 For more Laravel news visit www.codeanchor.net

-You can register issues here.
+You can register issues <a href="https://github.com/lucabernardino/easy-authenticator/issues">here</a>.

 #Setup